ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Window begin, Window length
 -----------------------------

 These two items define the assimilation window for many applications, including Land DA.
-See :jedi:`FV3-JEDI time window documentation`.
+See :jedi:`JEDI time window documentation <using/building_and_running/config_content.html#time-window>`.

 ``time window:``
    Contains information related to the start, end, and length of the experiment.